 FrogWatch Ontario is a fun, easy amphibian monitoring project for people of all ages.
 It’s a great activity for schools, families, landowners, agricultural groups, cottagers, and community and naturalist groups across the province.

-In recent years, this aspect of the program has expanded to include the raising and release of the Threatened Blanding’s turtle into its historic habitats in the Rouge River Valley.
+In recent years, this aspect of the program has expanded to include the raising and release of the Endangered Blanding’s turtle back into its historic habitats in the Rouge River Valley.
 Up to 50 young Blanding’s turtles are released back into the wild each year!

 Adopt-A-Pond is supported by: